OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ### Network Analysis

-Our main findings in this conclusive part of our project were that most users only participated in the subreddit with one post and therefore were also interested in only one topic on average.
+Our main findings in this conclusive part of our project were that most users only participated in the subreddit with one post and (therefore) were also interested in only one topic on average.
 There do seem to exist however few users which are very active and participanting in conversations on multiple topics, these might be the "answer-persons" [5], a well-known role present in many other online platforms.
-Overall there seemed to be little interaction between users and a focus by each user on a specific select topic of interest, potentially indicating that Reddit is not mainly used to connect people with each other but to retrieve information and opinions, without extensive and repeated discussion among users.
+Overall there seemed to be little interaction between users and a focus by each user on a specific select topic, potentially indicating that Reddit is not mainly used to connect with people but to retrieve information and opinions without extensive and repeated discussion among users.
 Therefore the distribution of user activity seems to be in line with our chosen reference paper [5] and project [6], which show similar results.
 A few questions emerged from the network analysis:
-- Do the few "macro-users" or so-called "answer-persons" influence the vast majority of other users, which are in the order of thousands?
-If so to what degree and in which modality (both sentiment and topic)?
+- Do the few "macro-users" or so-called "answer-persons" (less than ten on average in our samples) influence the vast majority of other users (in the order of thousands)?
+If so, to what degree and in which modality, both sentiment and topic?
-- Could many users bots?
-Considering our reference paper [5] this is not the case, however it might be interesting to explore this possibility through models that might distinguish human-generated text and artificially created text.
+- Could many users actually be bots?
+Considering our reference paper [5] this does not seem to be the case, however it might be interesting to explore this possibility through models that might distinguish human-generated text and artificially created text.
 - Do the properties observed in the timeframe of our dataset (2006-2016) still apply today, or has the use of this platform changed?
 - Does the distribution of activity among users on Reddit differ from other online platforms?

 These findings and related questions provide insights into potential further analyses.